 Trevor Connor 49:44

-Sunday.
-I like to tell my athletes using this analogy.
-When they asked me why do I need to take time off I hate losing my my top and race fitness and become that tank during the offseason.
+Something I like to tell my athletes using this analogy when they asked me “why do I need to take time off, I hate losing my my top and race fitness and become that tank during the offseason”.
 The way I explain it to him is sometimes there’s only so much repair work you can do to a house And sometimes the best thing you can do is let the house fall down, knowing that the foundation’s going to remain and then you can just build a better house on top of it.
-Yeah,

 Grant Holicky 50:09

-think of your offseason as scraping a house in Boulder, right, just scrape it down the foundation and just rebuild it back up bigger, stronger, more gaudy and bigger.
-And you in all those things with the price
+Yeah, think of your offseason as scraping a house in Boulder, right, just scrape it down the foundation and just rebuild it back up bigger, stronger, more gaudy and bigger and, you know, all those things –

 Rob Pickels 50:19

-of wood these days guys might want to rethink that strategy fair.
+With the price of wood these days guys?
+Might want to rethink that strategy.

-This is from Episode 243 with Dr. nuga Mochica.
-And he talks about how you don’t lose those structural changes in the offseason, which is what I think of as that foundation.
+Fair.
+This is from Episode 243 with Dr Inigo Mujika and he talks about how you don’t lose those structural changes in the offseason, which is what I think of as that foundation.

 Dr. Iñigo Mujika 50:36

 When you start to differentiate between functional changes, and structural changes, obviously, the functional changes are more physiological, and whereas structural changes are more anatomical, and those anatomical changes are going to take longer, because it is about structures that have been built by producing new proteins that are used to construct body parts to make it simple and understandable.
 And it’s not going to be easy to destroy those structures by training cessation, whereas some of the physiological changes are going to occur much quicker.
-So for example, in order to see very significant change in the size of the interventricular wall in the heart, you are going to need at least a couple of months of training sensation.
-And typically that that’s not something that athletes are going to do in the offseason.
-For example, when I when I was training, world class triathletes, my offseason was usually two weeks of forbidden training, they I would not allow them to do any exercise, I wanted to have complete rest, I wanted them to have complete rest, because I knew what would happen within two weeks.
-And that’s not something that worried me too much.
+So for example, in order to see very significant change in the size of the interventricular wall in the heart, you are going to need at least a couple of months of training cessation.
+And typically that’s not something that athletes are going to do in the offseason.
+For example, when I when I was training world class triathletes, my offseason was usually two weeks of forbidden training, they- I would not allow them to do any exercise, I wanted to have complete rest, I wanted them to have complete rest, because I knew what would happen within two weeks and that’s not something that worried me too much.
 And then I would give them two additional weeks of physical activity that was not triathlon related.
 So anything they enjoyed doing that was not swimming, cycling or running.
-And within that period, it is unlikely that any structural changes are going to take place right, you are going to have some physiological consequences such as the drop in plasma volume that we mentioned before, a small drop in thing here to max, a drop in your glycogen levels in your in your exercising muscles, and a few other things.
-But your strength performance is probably not going to suffer a lot within two to three to four weeks of training stoppage particularly in those two weeks of no exercise, followed by two additional weeks of some kind of physical injury.
+And within that period, it is unlikely that any structural changes are going to take place right?
+You are going to have some physiological consequences such as the drop in plasma volume that we mentioned before, a small drop in vO2 max, a drop in your glycogen levels, in your in your exercising muscles, and a few other things – but your strength performance is probably not going to suffer a lot within two to three to four weeks of training stoppage particularly in those two weeks of no exercise, followed by two additional weeks of some kind of physical thing.
 So this triathletes that I was coaching, during that third and fourth week of the offseason, we’re doing surfing, hiking in the mountains, rock climbing, playing tennis, any type of physical activity that they enjoy doing.
 And that is some kind of cross training that is going to be beneficial both physiologically and also psychologically.

 Rob Pickels 53:24

 Let’s face it, endurance athletes can be a quirky bunch, and they’re not always the easiest to work with.
-In Module nine of our crafted coaching series.
-Joe Friel shares the secrets of his 40 year coaching career that will help you overcome challenges, establish good boundaries, and celebrate your success stories.
-Check out the craft of coaching at fast talk labs.com.
+In Module 9 of our crafted coaching series, Joe Friel shares the secrets of his 40 year coaching career that will help you overcome challenges, establish good boundaries, and celebrate your success stories.
+Check out “The Craft of Coaching” at fasttalklabs.com.
 You know, now that we’re getting toward the end of this episode, one underlying thing that I really want to point out is, as we’re rebuilding the house, as we’re making it stronger, the next storm that comes along, if it is in intense enough or big enough, it’s not going to do any damage to the house, right?
 Because now our house is bigger, better, we fulfilled all of the training adaptations that we wanted to.
 And so to get to that next level, that storms going to have to be a bit bigger than next time it comes through.

 Grant Holicky 54:16